PRIDE-Archive/pridepy/README.md

 ```bash
 $ pridepy get-files-by-filter --filter fileCategory.value==RAW
 ```
-Use below command to view a list of commands available:
+Use the below command to view a list of commands available:

 ```bash
 $ pridepy --help